aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

  * forbiddenField MUST return false

 ### transformPrimaryKeySchema
- * transformKeySchema MUST take a KeySchema as input
+ * transformPrimaryKeySchema MUST take a KeySchema as input
- * transformKeySchema MUST return a KeySchema
+ * transformPrimaryKeySchema MUST return a KeySchema
  * if no [generated primary key](#primary-key-generation) is configured, transformKeySchema MUST return the unaltered input
- * transformKeySchema  MUST fail if the input KeySchema is not empty.
+ * transformPrimaryKeySchema  MUST fail if the input KeySchema is not empty.
- * transformKeySchema MUST return a KeySchema with the name given in the [generated primary key](#primary-key-generation)  and type `HASH`
+ * transformPrimaryKeySchema MUST return a KeySchema with the name given in the [generated primary key](#primary-key-generation)  and type `HASH`

-### serializeAttributeValue
- * serializeAttributeValue MUST take an AttributeValue as input
- * serializeAttributeValue return a `seq<uint8>`
- * the implementation MUST be taken from Gazelle, in a manner TBD.

 ### calculatePrimaryKeyValue
  * calculatePrimaryKeyValue MUST take a PutItemInputAttributeMap as input